Richard H. Palmquist: Tape Networks, Inc.

 station licenses granted by the FCC.
-During the late 1960s, he assisted clients around the USA in putting several new FM stations on the air, including one in Delano, California.
+During the late 1960s, he assisted clients around the US in putting several new FM stations on the air, including one in Delano, California.

 In June 1965 Palmquist also set up a company called "American Inspiradio Network" in Van Nuys, California.
 The initial broadcast, under the name "America's InspiRadio Network", aired on KRKD (AM and FM) on August 1, 1965.
 Although this initiative was short-lived, it established the core programming goals for the next stage of Palmquist's journey into listener-supported radio.

 KDNO Radio

 In 1970, Tape Networks, Inc. purchased radio station KDNO (FM 98.5) in Delano, and Palmquist managed it until it was sold to Mondosphere Corporation in 1997, following which the station was renamed KDFO.
 During the early years under Palmquist's management, KDNO mainly played classical music in the daytime and inspirational Christian music at night, (Note: The cited article reports that KDNO first went on the air in March of 1971.) with the slogans "all music all the time" and "Uplift 98.5".